ITU-BDSA2024-GROUP31/Chirp/docs/report.md

 ## Sequence of functionality/calls trough _Chirp!_

-To better understand the sequence and flow of some of our most important functionalities in our application we will be looking at 3 different sequence diagrams.
+To better understand the sequence and flow of some of our most important functionalities in our application we will be looking at three different sequence diagrams.

 ### Public Timline sequence diagram